 How Many People Live in Hamilton, Ontario?

-Hamilton has the 10th highest population in Canada.
-It is the 5th most populated city in Ontario.
+Hamilton has the tenth highest population in Canada with a population of 569,355 according to the 2021 Statistics Canada census.
+It is the fifth most populated city in Ontario.
 In many other regions, it is experiencing growth which is largely due to newcomers moving to the region.
 The city itself had 536,920 people as of the 2016 census.
 The census metropolitan areas have about 770,000 residents.
 According to Statistics Canada, 24% of those residents come from other countries.

 How to Find a Job & Build a Career in Hamilton